GenericMappingTools/pygmt/doc/contributing.md

 * After submitting your bug report, try to answer any follow up questions about the bug as best as you can.

+#### Reporting upstream bugs

+If you are aware that a bug is caused by an upstream GMT issue rather than a PyGMT-specific issue, you can optionally take the following steps to help resolve the problem:

+* Add the line `pygmt.config(GMT_VERBOSE='d')` after your import statements, which will report the equivalent GMT commands as one of the debug messages.
+* Either append all messages from running your script to your GitHub issue, or filter the messages to include only the GMT-equivalent commands using a command such as:

+      python <test>.py 2>&1 | grep GMT_Call_Command | awk -F': ' '{print "gmt", $3}'

+  where `<test>` is the name of your test script.
+* If the bug is produced when passing an in-memory data object (e.g., a pandas.DataFrame or xarray.DataArray) to a PyGMT function, try writing the data to a file (e.g., an ASCII file or NetCDF grid) and passing the data file to the PyGMT function instead.
+In the GitHub issue, please share the results for both cases along with your code.

 ### Submitting a Feature Request

 * Find the [*Issues*](https://github.com/GenericMappingTools/pygmt/issues) tab on the